This post may contain affiliate links. Please read our disclosure policy.

 Why You’ll Love This Recipe

-• Few Ingredients: Made with just four basics—pasta, garlic, butter, and Parmesan cheese.
+• Simple ingredients: Made with just pasta, butter, garlic, and Parmesan.

 Ingredients

-buttered noodles ingredients on a wooden cutting board in a kitchen.
+ingredients in buttered noodles assembled on a cutting board.

-If you have any ingredients leftover from this easy buttered noodles recipe, check out our Leftover Ingredients Recipe Finder.
+If you have any ingredients leftover from this easy buttered pasta recipe, check out our Leftover Ingredients Recipe Finder.

-• Pasta: This recipe uses 2 ounces of dry pasta, perfect for a single serving.
-Spaghetti is a classic choice, but you can use elbow macaroni, fettuccine, or egg noodles.
-If you don’t have a scale, 2 ounces of spaghetti is about a 3/4-inch diameter bunch, while 2 ounces of elbow macaroni is roughly 1/2 cup.
-For a lighter option, try whole grain or chickpea pasta.
-Leftover pasta works well in Chicken Tetrazzini or Caprese Pasta.
+• Pasta: This recipe uses 2 ounces of dry pasta, which is ideal for a single serving of buttered noodles.
+Spaghetti is a classic option, but elbow macaroni, fettuccine, linguine, or egg noodles all work well.
+If you do not have a scale, 2 ounces of spaghetti is about a 3/4-inch bundle, and short pasta is about 1/2 cup dry.
+Use extra pasta in our chicken tetrazzini recipe or caprese pasta for one.

 Save This Recipe!